Apprenticeships | Hackney Services for Schools Skip to main content

 How much schools can spend

-• Your total levy allowance is the equivalent of your levy contributions (0.5% of your pay bill) plus a 10% top-up applied by government.
+Your total levy allowance is your levy contributions (0.5% of your pay bill) plus a 10% top-up from the government.
+For example, if your school's pay bill is £1.5 million, your annual levy allowance will be £8,250.

 How to recruit an apprentice